moj-analytical-services/user-guidance/source/documentation/apps/manage-app-settings-from-cpanel.md

   - `prod` enviroment on GitHub repo
   - app URL: `<repo_name>.apps.live.cloud-platform.service.justice.gov.uk`

-All the deployment settings linked to each deployment environment will be displayed and can be managed under the app-detail page on Control panel.
+All the deployment settings linked to each deployment environment will be displayed and can be managed under the app-detail page on Control Panel.

 ## Introduction to the settings